BEMA Intel

 BEMA Intel Industry Indicators

-• In the first quarter of 2025, Commercial Aisle Bakery dollar sales for the quarter totaled $22.9 billion, a slight decrease of 0.2% compared to the corresponding quarter in 2024.
-Unit sales were also down slightly 0.9% for the same period, continuing to suggest that increased prices due to high inflation have impacted consumer demand in the category.
+• In the second quarter of 2025, Commercial Aisle Bakery dollar sales for the quarter totaled $22.7 billion, a decrease of 0.9% compared to the corresponding quarter in 2024.
+Unit sales were also down slightly 1.0% for the same period, continuing to suggest that increased prices, economic uncertainty and other market factors have impacted consumer demand in the category.
+Dollar and unit sales were down significantly for commercial aisle bread, cakes, snack cakes and brownies, squares & bars.

-• In the first quarter of 2025, In-Store Bakery dollar sales were down slightly 0.1% to $4.8 billion compared to the corresponding quarter a year ago, with unit sales up 0.9%.
+• In the second quarter of 2025, In-Store Bakery dollar sales were up 3.4% to $4.9 billion compared to the corresponding quarter a year ago, with unit sales up 1.2%.

 • Baking ingredient costs for some categories tracked by Milling & Baking News’ Bakery Ingredient Indexes are up substantially.
-The index for devils food cake was up 118.6% in 2025Q1 compared to a year ago due to high cocoa and egg prices.
-The index for cake donuts was up 85.4% over the same time period.
-For white pan bread, however, the index was down 10.1%.
+The index for devils food cake was up 68.4% in 2025Q2 compared to a year ago due to high cocoa and egg prices.
+The index for cake donuts was up 67.4% over the same time period.
+For white pan bread, however, the index was down 2.6%.

-• Unemployment increased to 4.2% in March 2025.
-Unit labor costs are leveling out somewhat, with an increase of 1.4% for 2025Q1 compared to the same quarter a year ago.
+• Unemployment decreased slightly to 4.1% in June 2025.
+Unit labor costs increased 3.1% for 2025Q2 compared to the same quarter a year ago.

 BEMA Intel Member Pulse Survey

-• Only 15% of equipment manufacturers report 2025 Q1 bookings were up.
-This percent is most similar to Pulse Survey 2020 Q2 baseline report of 13% indicating bookings were up.
-(This is nearly the lowest share reporting ‘bookings up’ in the 5 years of BEMA Intel; lowest since the beginning of the COVID19 pandemic.)
+• 32% of equipment manufacturers report 2025 Q2 bookings were up, compared to only 15% last quarter.
+(Last quarter’s share reporting ‘bookings up’ was nearly the lowest share in the 5 years of BEMA Intel; lowest since the beginning of the COVID19 pandemic at 13%.)

-• Only two-thirds (66%) of equipment manufacturers are positive about their company’s 2025 business outlook for the next 6 months, down 20 points from 2024Q4.
+• Only 56% of equipment manufacturers are positive about their company’s 2025 business outlook for the next 6 months, down from 66% in the first quarter.
 (This is the lowest share reporting a positive business outlook in the 5 years of BEMA Intel; lower than the beginning of the COVID19 pandemic.)

-• 64% of equipment manufacturers are positive about the 2025 industrial/commercial bakery channel outlook in the next 6 months, down from 87% last quarter.
-(This is the lowest share reporting positivity in the industrial/commercial channel in the 5 years of BEMA Intel; significantly lower than the beginning of the COVID19 pandemic.)
+• 69% of equipment manufacturers are positive about the 2025 industrial/commercial bakery channel outlook in the next 6 months, up slightly from 64% last quarter.
+(These are the lowest shares reporting positivity in the industrial/commercial channel in the 5 years of BEMA Intel; significantly lower than the beginning of the COVID19 pandemic.)

 What is BEMA INTEL?